MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-statefulset.md

 ---
 title: Create StatefulSets in Azure Kubernetes Service on Azure Stack HCI and Windows Server
-description: Learn how to create StatefulSets in Azure Kubernetes Service (AKS) on Azure Stack HCI.
+description: Learn how to create StatefulSets in Azure Kubernetes Service on Azure Stack HCI.
 author: mattbriggs
 ms.topic: how-to
 ms.date: 12/28/2021